 16. Net Cost of Operations by Suborganization

 The FBI reports on two of three DOJ Strategic Goals.
-The table below breaks out expenses and revenues by these two goals.
+The table on the next page breaks out expenses and revenues by these two goals.
 Additionally, the FBI utilizes decision units to identify operational net costs.